terrenceshi/Portfolio/README.md

 Welp, figured I'd write some documentation while everything is still fresh on my mind.
 Let's do this!

 If there's anything in general to work on, my phone's display of zoomed in pictures on the art page has the pictures stretched.
 However, I honestly have no idea how I could reproduce this issue on my computer.
+Additionally, the timeline in the music page does not seem super centered sometimes.
+May have to add some margin or something to the volume set to balance out the play buttons.

 # Table of contents
 1. [Redeploying Frontend](#redeploying_frontend)